 Cuídate (1st edition - taught in Spanish)

 Making Proud Choices (2016)

-Ideally, nearly all adaptations will be pre-approved by the ACT COE.
+Ideally, nearly all adaptations will be pre-approved by ACT for Youth.
 Once you and your TA contact have finalized your adaptations using a master list, you need only describe them very briefly in the online reporting system (ORS).
-For a pre-approved adaptation, all you need to record is a short reference to the full description the ACT COE will have on file plus "ML" (for master list).
+For a pre-approved adaptation, all you need to record is a short reference to the full description ACT for Youth will have on file plus "ML" (for master list).